ToontjeM/oracle-migration-demo/oracle-sample-schemas/README.md

 ## 2. Installing the Samples

-*CAUTION*: The first step in installing sample schemas is to drop user accounts with the following names: HR, OE, PM, IX, SH and BI.
+*CAUTION*: The first step in installing sample schemas is to drop user accounts with the following names: HRPLUS, OE, PM, IX, SH and BI.
 Do not proceed with the installation if you have schemas with any of these names that you wish to keep.